The Iconic Bray Hotel Comes To The Market After 55 Years Of Ownership

 The building originally had 80 guest bedrooms although today has 60 bedrooms of which 48 are en-suite.
 The accommodation includes the Bray Head Cocktail Lounge together with a large ballroom, further function room and many other features.

 A grant of planning permission, which has now expired, was obtained for a substantial development comprising 33 apartments and a new hotel with 18 bedrooms, restaurant and bar.
 The property offers superb potential for a similar grant of planning permission for hotel, lounge and residential uses or alternatively for restaurant, leisure, nursing home or retirement home purposes and is zoned for mixed uses under the development plan.

-Lisney expect that the property will attract strong interest from hoteliers, developers and investors generally as well as residential builders seeking to capitalise of the sea views and the increasing strength of the new apartment market in locations along the east coast such as Greystones.
+Lisney expects that the property will attract strong interest from hoteliers, developers and investors generally as well as residential builders seeking to capitalise on the sea views and the increasing strength of the new apartment market in locations along the east coast such as Greystones.

-The title is freehold and has the benefit of a 7 day publican’s licence and full vacant possession.
-The property is available for sale by private treaty with an asking a price of €1.8 million.
+The title is freehold and has the benefit of a 7-day publican’s licence and full vacant possession.
+The property is available for sale by private treaty with an asking price of €1.8 million.